Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: Conclusion

 \section{Conclusion}

-In this article, we have introduced a covariance based score, for conformal inference in multivariate regression.
-We have shown that the resulting confidence region is conservatively and accurately approximated with an explicit ellipsoid.
-We have also studied its asymptotic properties, and compared them with the regions stemming from the standard conformal score function (norm of the residual) as used in the literature.
-Our first set of numerical experiments shows that our score performs better than that of the standard norm score, in the sense that the corresponding volume is typically much lower than that of the spheres associated with the residual norm score, provided that the residuals $R_i = Y_i - \widehat{Y}_i$ are not independent of the input $X_i$.
+In this article, we have introduced two covariance based scores, for conformal inference in multivariate regression.
+We have shown that the resulting confidence regions are conservatively and accurately approximated with an explicit ellipsoid.
+We have also studied their asymptotic properties, and compared them with the regions stemming from the standard conformal score function (norm of the residual) as used in the literature.
+Our first set of numerical experiments shows that our scores \iain{typically} perform better than that of the standard norm score, in the sense that the corresponding volume is typically much lower than that of the spheres associated with the residual norm score, provided that the residuals $R_i = Y_i - \widehat{Y}_i$ are not uncorrelated with the input $X_i$.
 The next step will be to apply our methodology on time series, where the adaptivity of our score function may be expected to improve the performance of CI for time series, especially concerning the longitudinal coverage (coverage within a single sample of the time series); this study will be accompanied by a Python package.
 We will soon extend our methodology to functional data \cite{GHMR_forthcoming}.
 Finally, a limitation of our scoring rule is that is may not be expected to be optimal for multimodal or non elliptical distributions of the residuals: the shape of $\widetilde{\calC}_{\alpha}^n$ is bound to be an ellipsoid.
 As such, generalizations of our score may be sought to include moments of order $3$, to take asymmetry into account, although the matrix algebra may become intractable.

 \begin{appendix}